aaronwhitedev/aws-fullstack/README.md

-# AWS Fullstack App using Terraform
+# AWS Full-Stack App

+## Boilerplate AWS Full-Stack JavaScript App

+Using this boilerplate repo will generate everything necessary to deploy a full-stack JavaScript app to AWS.
+This is a simple full-stack app designed for a single enviornment where you typically only need a few API endpoints and Lamdba functions.

+### This repo requires a domain name in Route 53.

-## Tech Stack
+## Tech Stack & Configuration:

-AWS, Bash, Terraform, JavaScript, TypeScript, React, Vite, and Tailwind.
+AWS, Bash, Terraform, JavaScript/TypeScript, React, Vite, and Tailwind.

-# Configuration:

-You need an AWS account and an IAM role with an Access Key that has `AdministratorAccess`.
+Requires an AWS account and an IAM role with an Access Key that has `AdministratorAccess`.

 Download the [AWS CLI](https://aws.amazon.com/cli/) or install using Homebrew `brew install awscli`